LarsBesselmann/WCA-EJA-GettingStarted/README.md

 #### Understand: Summary
 As you could see, watsonx Code Assistant makes it much easier to understand the code.
-Instead of having to read through all the application code, you can get explanations or ask questions or even use a combination to get the nsiht that you need.
+Instead of having to read through all the application code, you can get explanations or ask questions or even use a combination to get the insight that you need.

 Additional capabilities that have not been covered as part of the section are the generation of code documentation for example.